niyabits/calvera-dark.nvim/README.md

 ## ⛵ Functions

-+ Toggle the style live without the need to exit NeoVim

 + Toggle the end of buffer lines ( ~ )

 Call the built in function for toggling buffer lines